harshita795/GitHub-API-Integration/README.md

 }
 ```
 ## Deployment
-The API is deployed online at: 🔗 Your Deployed API URL
+The API is deployed online at: [https://github-api-integration.onrender.com/github]

 ## License
 This project is licensed under the MIT License.